SuperJedi224/Ten-Foot-Laser-Pole/README.md

 ![](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+Depending on the nature of your intended use of the library, I may be willing to waive the Share-Alike requirement upon request.